• Skip to primary navigation

 Diet Details

-My White Chilli Chicken is gluten, nut and egg-free.
+My Slow Cooker White Chilli Chicken is gluten, nut and egg-free.

-Adapting My White Chilli Chicken For Your Family
+Adapting My Slow Cooker White Chilli For Your Family

 Child Friendly Spice

 If you have a baby or toddler, see below for how to adjust the spice level.
-If your children are older but not used to spicy food I would recommend you use ¼ teaspoon of cayenne pepper, which will just bring a slight, mild heat to the dish.
+For older children who are not used to spicy food I would recommend you use ¼ teaspoon of cayenne pepper, which will just bring a slight, mild heat to the dish.
 If your kids are used to more spicy food or are older, you can go up to ½ teaspoon cayenne pepper.
 If you have teenagers or children who like their food very spicy you can push that up to 1 teaspoon.
 See the below Add On’s for Adults section for how to spice up adult only servings.

 Keeping Picky Eaters Happy